NomicFoundation/hardhat/docs/tutorial/4-contracts/README.md

      */
     function transfer(address to, uint256 amount) external {
         // Check if the transaction sender has enough tokens.
-        // If `require` evaluates `false` then the transaction will revert. require(balances[msg.sender] >= amount, "Not enough tokens");
+        // If `require`'s first argument evaluates to `false` then the
+        // transaction will revert.
+        require(balances[msg.sender] >= amount, "Not enough tokens");

         // Transfer the amount.